orgmycology/astropy_report/sections/4_improving_participation.md

 ###  Value of the Work to One's Career

-A few responses focused on how their own jobs or careers did not value contribution to open soruce.
+A few responses focused on how their own jobs or careers did not value contribution to open source.
 This is a common problem in many academic open source domains, and is worth discussing as a community to better understand how the reward structures in Astronomy may not be aligned with work that needs to be done as a broader community.

 >   It\'s not counted as valuable work.